jfrog/terraform-provider-xray/docs/resources/xray_watch.md

 * `name` - (Required) A name describing the resource.
 * `filter` - (Optional) Nested argument describing filters to be applied.
 Defined below.

+Please remember, to add repository to watch, Xray indexing must be enabled for that repository.
+Build should be added to the Xray indexed resources in the Xray settings.
 Multiple blocks supported.

 #### filter